-There’s no arguing that the smartphone has become the favorite camera for everyday casual shooting.
-But when you’re venturing hundred or thousands of miles to see something new, there is no beating a traditional camera.
-Whether it’s a rugged model that can withstand water, snow, and sand; a superzoom that lets you reach a distant landmark without schlepping there; or an interchangeable lens model with image quality that will hold up for making large prints of your favorite memories, dedicated cameras bring extra tools to the table that can pay dividends on a vacation.
+There’s no arguing that the smartphone has become the favorite camera for everyday, casual shooting.
+But when you’re venturing hundreds or thousands of miles to see something new, there is no beating a traditional camera.
+Whether it’s a rugged model that can withstand water, snow, and sand; a superzoom that lets you reach a distant landmark without schlepping there; or an interchangeable-lens camera that will let you make detailed prints of your favorite memories, a dedicated camera brings extra tools to the table that can pay dividends on a vacation.

 The camera you pick depends on the type of travel you’re planning to do.
 You can go for an all-purpose model that covers the basics, or a niche camera designed for precisely the activity you’re doing.
 Maybe you need a camera that can keep up with a high-speed adventure and rough-and-tumble lifestyle.
 Or perhaps you prefer to take your time setting up to capture the perfect sunset.
 Either way, there is an ideal camera for you to bring along on your next vacation — and you can likely find one that won’t break the bank.
 We compiled a list of some of some of our favorite travel cameras below, organized by category.